Rekaa-DA/E-commerce-Store-Analysis-Project-Excel/README.md

-# 📊 E-Commerce Sales Data Analysis
+# 📊✨ E-Commerce Sales Data Analysis

----

 ## 📌 Project Overview

-This project focuses on analyzing **e-commerce sales data using Microsoft Excel**.
+📊 This project analyzes **e-commerce sales data using Microsoft Excel** to understand sales performance, customer behavior, and product trends.
-The dataset was structured into multiple tables (CUSTOMER, PRODUCT, STORE, SALES) and analyzed using **Excel formulas, Pivot Tables, and Data Visualization techniques** to generate meaningful business insights.
+🎯 The dataset was structured into multiple tables and analyzed using **Excel formulas, Pivot Tables, and dashboards** to generate business insights.

 ---

 ## 🧹 Data Entry & Organization

-The raw dataset was organized into four structured tables:

-* CUSTOMER
+* 👤 CUSTOMER
-* PRODUCT
+* 📦 PRODUCT
-* STORE
+* 🏬 STORE
-* SALES
+* 🧾 SALES

 ---

 ## 🧼 Data Cleaning & Transformation

-The dataset was cleaned and standardized to ensure accuracy:

-* Corrected formatting errors in text fields
+* 🧹 Removed duplicates and corrected formatting errors
-* Standardized date format for *Order_Date*
+* 📅 Standardized order date formats
-* Handled missing values
+* ❌ Handled missing values
-* Removed extra spaces and inconsistencies
-* Converted text to uppercase for uniformity
+* 🔠 Converted text data into consistent format
-* Standardized numeric and percentage values
+* 🔢 Standardized numeric and percentage values

 ---

-## 📊 Excel Formulas & Functions Used

-### 🔢 Aggregation Functions

-* Total Quantity Sold → `SUM`
-* COD Unit Price → `SUMIFS`
-* Credit Card Revenue → `SUMIFS`
-* PayPal Sales → `SUMIF`
-* Total Discount → `SUM`
+## 🎯 7 Objectives

+1. **To analyze** overall e-commerce sales performance across different time periods.
+2. **To analyze** the contribution of product categories to total revenue.
+3. **To analyze** customer purchasing behavior and order quantity patterns.
+4. **To analyze** payment method preferences across transactions.
+5. **To analyze** monthly and seasonal sales trends for forecasting.
+6. **To analyze** store-wise performance and revenue distribution.
+7. **To analyze** business opportunities for improving profitability and growth.

 ---

-### 🧠 Logical Functions

-* Order Classification → `IF`
-* Segmentation Logic → `IFS`

-  * Premium (>2000)
-  * High (>1000)
-  * Normal (<1000)
-* Discount Conditions → `IF + AND`
+## 🔍 7 Key Insights (with Numbers)

+1. Sports and Electronics together contribute **48% of total revenue ($7.2M out of $15M)**, making them the top-performing categories.
+2. The highest monthly sales reached approximately **$1.2M in April**, while the lowest dropped to around **$0.93M in May**.
+3. Credit Card transactions account for nearly **52% of total sales**, making it the most dominant payment method.
+4. COD contributes around **30% of total transactions**, showing strong offline payment preference.
+5. Most customers purchase **1–2 items per order**, with peak frequency of around **515 orders at quantity 2**.
+6. Top-performing store generates approximately **$293K revenue**, while lower-performing stores contribute significantly less.
+7. A total sales variation of nearly **$300K–$400K is observed monthly**, indicating strong seasonal demand fluctuations.

 ---

-### 📈 Average Calculations

-* Average Unit Price → `AVERAGE`
-* Average Quantity → `AVERAGE`
-* PayPal Average Sales → `AVERAGEIF`
-* Credit Card High Orders → `AVERAGEIFS`

----

-### 📝 Text & Lookup Functions

-* Merge Sale ID & Quantity → `CONCAT`
-* Extract Year → `YEAR`
-* Month Conversion → `TEXT`
-* Data Lookup → `VLOOKUP`

----

-## 📊 Data Analysis (Pivot Tables)

-* Category-wise Total Sales
-* Year-wise Sales & Payment Analysis
-* Monthly Sales Trend
-* Store Performance Comparison
-* Order Quantity Distribution
-* Interactive Slicers for filtering

----

-## 📉 Data Visualization

-* 📊 Pie Chart → Category-wise Sales Distribution
-* 📈 Column Chart → Year-wise Sales Analysis
-* 📉 Line Chart → Monthly Sales Trend
-* 🔵 Scatter Chart → Quantity Distribution
-* 🎛 Slicers → City-wise Filtering

----

-## 🔍 Key Business Insights

-### 🏷️ Category Performance

-Sports (25%) and Electronics (23%) dominate sales, contributing nearly **48% of total revenue**, while Beauty (15%) is the lowest-performing category.

----

-### 📅 Monthly Sales Trend

-Sales peaked in **April (~1200)**, declined till **May (~930)**, and showed recovery afterward, indicating seasonal variation in demand.

----

-### 💳 Payment Type Analysis

-Credit Card dominates revenue contribution, COD remains stable, and PayPal shows consistent but lower performance.

----

-### 📦 Order Quantity Pattern

-Most customers purchase **1–2 items per order**, with peak frequency at quantity 2 (~515 orders), showing low bulk purchasing behavior.

----

-## 🧠 Final Business Insights (Summary)
+## 🧠 Final Business Insights

-* A small number of products contribute a large portion of total revenue, showing dependency on top performers.
-* Certain categories and regions consistently generate higher sales, making them key growth drivers.
-* Seasonal fluctuations are clearly visible in monthly sales trends.
-* Profitability varies across categories, suggesting optimization opportunities.
-* Customer behavior shows repeat purchase patterns that can support loyalty programs.
-* Interactive dashboards provide clear KPI tracking for better decision-making.
+📊 The business relies heavily on a few high-performing categories contributing nearly half of total revenue.
+📅 Sales show strong seasonal fluctuations with clear monthly peaks and drops.
+💳 Digital payments dominate, especially Credit Card usage.
+🏬 Store performance is uneven, indicating optimization opportunities.
+📦 Customer behavior shows preference for small basket sizes.
+📈 Revenue can be improved by focusing on underperforming categories.
+🚀 Data-driven strategies can significantly improve overall profitability.

 ---